vysakh0/dravid/README.md

 After installation, you can use the `drd` command directly from your terminal.
 Here are some common usage examples:

 NOTE: for better results, go step by step and communicate clearly.
-You can also define project_guidelines.txt which will be referenced in the main query, you can use this to instruct on how the code should ge generated etc.
+You can also define project_guidelines.txt which will be referenced in the main query, you can use this to instruct on how the code should be generated etc.

 Also, any png or jpg files that will be generated and needs to be replaced will have placeholder prefix, so you know that it has to be replaced.